 Skrolli is a mainly volunteer-based computer culture magazine on paper and digital.
-The magazine has a Finnish edition – simply known as Skrolli – as well as an English version, the Skrolli International Edition.
+The magazine has an English version – the Skrolli International Edition – as well as a Finnish edition, simply known as Skrolli.

 Skrolli is very much a social online project.
 It was born from an Internet meme, its editors and supporters hold an open dialogue on IRC, and everyone is invited to participate.
 To keep the process running smoothly, a group of approximately ten active members of the community have been selected to work as the editorial staff.

 For more information about the Finnish Skrolli edition, see skrolli.fi in Finnish for our extended Finnish coverage and social media presence.

 Skrolli International Edition

 Skrolli International Edition is the English version of Skrolli.

 We have also published a free sample of Skrolli International Edition.
 Note that the sample is illustrative.
 Actual stories in the final magazines differ a bit.